SWITRS: Car Crashes After Daylight Saving Time Ends

 The Jupyter notebook used to perform this analysis can be found here (rendered on Github).

-Just like last time, I will look at the number of accidents on the days following the end of DST.
-In order to help cancel out effects other than the time change—like the fact that accident rates vary by 30% depending on the year—I will divide each day’s total by the number of accidents a week later, when people are presumably back to normal.
+Just like last time, I will look at the number of crashes on the days following the end of DST.
+In order to help cancel out effects other than the time change—like the fact that crash rates vary by 30% depending on the year—I will divide each day’s total by the number of crashes a week later, when people are presumably back to normal.

-Unlike last time, I am not normalizing by the number of accidents two weeks after the change.
-The reason for this is simple: that’s Thanksgiving week, and as I showed before the number of accidents is greatly reduced during the holidays.
+Unlike last time, I am not normalizing by the number of crashes two weeks after the change.
+The reason for this is simple: that’s Thanksgiving week, and as I showed before the number of crashes is greatly reduced during the holidays.

 Just as last time, the violin plots below show the distribution of these ratios from the years 2001 to 2017.
-A value greater than 1 means that there are more accidents during the week when DST starts than two weeks after.
+A value greater than 1 means that there are more crashes during the week when DST ends than the week after.

 There is, on average, a larger number of crashes on Sunday when the time changes as seen by Varughese & Allen.
 However, the same excess is not seen when a different normalization is chosen, like using the week before or two weeks after.2 The week before has different lighting during commute times and so it is easier to dismiss, but two weeks after has similar lighting.